Jeyster/manning-final-project/README.md

 * ModifyUserServlet: it contains all needed to modify a user.
 Once modified, it redirects to the home page.
 * RegisterServlet: it contains all needed to add a new user.
 Once added, it redirects to the home page.
 * Password: it contains all needed to make secured passwords.
+*Tools: it contains the method to find strange caracter in a login.
+* Constants : it contains all constants used in the program (Objects, Pages, Alerts, Attributs).